Northern Arizona Lumberjacks cross country

 Northern Arizona Lumberjacks cross country are the cross country teams of Northern Arizona University in Flagstaff, Arizona.
-The Lumberjacks compete in the Big Sky Conference at the Division I level in the NCAA and are head coached by Michael Smith.
+The Lumberjacks compete in the Big Sky Conference at the Division I level in the NCAA, and are coached by Mike Smith.

-The Lumberjacks have won 6 national championships and were runner up 3 times.
+The men's team have won six national championships and were runner up five times, and the women's team were the national runner up one time.
 Many of the team's runners compete in the Olympic Games, with alumni representing a total of 11 nations since the program's foundation.

 History

 Men's team

-The team was runner's up at the NCAA Men's Division I Cross Country Championship in 1988, 1995, 2013.
+The team was runner up at the NCAA Men's Division I Cross Country Championship in 1988, 1995, 2013, 2019, and 2023.

-Since 2016, the Northern Arizona men's team has been considered as the nation's leading program in NCAA Division I, winning a three-peat National Championship run from 2016-2018 and being undefeated in the regular season.
-The team has won 20 of the last 25 Big Sky team championships and won 17 of the last 25 Big Sky individual titles as of 2017.
-The team has been consistently ranked in the top 3 of the USTFCCCA national coach's poll since the start of the 2016 season.
+Since 2016, the Northern Arizona men's team has been considered the nation's leading program in NCAA Division I, winning a three-peat national championship run from 2016 to 2018 and being undefeated in the regular season.
+The team had won 20 of the last 25 Big Sky team championships and won 17 of the last 25 Big Sky individual titles, as of 2017.
+The team has been consistently ranked in the top three of the USTFCCCA national coach's poll since the start of the 2016 season.
 The team was the runner up in the 2019 national championship.
-In the first tie-breaker ever to win the National Championship, the Lumberjacks narrowly won the 2022 iteration of the National Championship over Oklahoma State University to complete another three-peat.
+In the first tie-breaker ever to win the national championship, the Lumberjacks narrowly won in 2022 over Oklahoma State University to complete another three-peat.

 The 2017 repeat title closed out a perfect season with a 53-point victory, placing five athletes in the top 40.
 The victory was the lowest score (74) at the NCAA Championships since 2014, and the Lumberjacks became the first repeat champions since 2013–14.
-Director of Cross Country and Track and Field Michael Smith earned the Bill Dellinger Award as National Men's Coach of the Year and also picked up both the Big Sky's Men's and Women's Coach of the Year awards.
+Director of cross country and track and field Mike Smith earned the Bill Dellinger Award as National Men's Coach of the Year, and also picked up both the Big Sky's Men's and Women's Coach of the Year awards.
 In track and field, Smith was named the US Track & Field and Cross Country Coaches Association (USTFCCCA) Mountain Region Women's Indoor Coach of the Year in 2017 and 2018.

+Women's team

+The women's team was national runner up at the NCAA Division I Cross Country Championship in 2023 by one point, behind North Carolina State.